Research and Design Lead

 Pam’s career in education began at Aranui High School as a history, social studies and mathematics teacher.
 It was a great foundation for honing her teaching skills with many opportunities to innovate, learn and come to know her students’ interests, strengths and aspirations.

 A move to Wellington in 2000 saw her set up and lead a very successful professional development division of Learning Media.
 With a team of 30 plus educators she led national professional learning projects in literacy and assessment that had a demonstrable impact on teacher practices and learner outcomes.
 It was in this context that she undertook her PhD study on sustaining learner gains made through shifts in teacher and school practices.

 Pam has worked internationally and nationally on many education panels, groups and projects.
 As a principal consultant, she partnered with Whanganui Iwi to co-design and implement an iwi-led education response in that rohe.
 Pam was supported to be critically conscious of the decisions being made in education, recognising where power and privilege impact, and then how tino rangatiratanga could be achieved in local curriculum design.

 She has applied this significant learning in her most recent roles as senior manager at the Teaching Council and then chief adviser at the Ministry of Education working in system design for sector capability-building.

-Joining CORE Education in 2020, her strong interest in practice analysis, kaupapa Māori, capability building and strategic action supports her role in service design, implementation and evaluation.
+Joining CORE Education in 2020, Pam’s strong interest in research, innovation, practice analysis, kaupapa Māori, capability building and strategic action supports her role in leading research and evaluation design, innovation and quality assurance across service delivery, evaluation.
 She is attested as a cultural capability facilitator.

-Pam has a deep knowledge and experience to share with others.
+Pam has deep knowledge and experience to share with others.